csoneson/ExploreModelMatrix/README.md

 `ExploreModelMatrix` is a small R package that lets the user interactively explore a design matrix.
-In particular, given a table with sample information and a design formula, `ExploreModelMatrix` will illustrate the fitted values (or, more generally, the value of the linear predictor) for each combination of input variables, simplifying understanding and generation of contrasts.
-A number of other visualizations are also included in the interactive interface, particularly simplifying the interpretation of linear models.
+In particular, given a table with sample information and a design formula, `ExploreModelMatrix` illustrates the fitted values from a general linear model (or, more generally, the value of the linear predictor of a generalized linear model) for each combination of input variables, simplifying understanding and generation of contrasts.
+A number of other visualizations are also included in the interactive interface, particularly simplifying the interpretation of linear and generalized linear models.

-`ExploreModelMatrix` is still under development and we welcome feedback.
-Please open an issue if you encounter unexpected behaviour.

 ![](https://github.com/csoneson/ExploreModelMatrix/blob/master/inst/www/ExploreModelMatrix.png?raw=true)

 ## Installation

-You can install `ExploreModelMatrix` with the `remotes` (or `devtools`) package, like so:
+You can install `ExploreModelMatrix` with the `remotes` (or `devtools`) package, like this:

 ```
 install.packages("remotes")